hammerheim-game/hammerheim-rules/3-warbands/cult-of-the-possessed.md

 With the power of the Possessed behind them the followers of the Shadowlord have grown powerful in Mordheim.
-The wild madness and rampant corruption that at times bends the vary fabric of reality only serves to strengthen the dark magicks that their sorcerers are capable of wielding, and the contaminated air does not affect them at all or, more likely, it only nourishes their potential.
+The wild madness and rampant corruption that at times bends the vary fabric of reality only serves to strengthen the dark magick that their sorcerers are capable of wielding, and the contaminated air does not affect them at all or, more likely, it only nourishes their potential.
 Those who venture into Mordheim alone are destined to be hunted down and sacrificed to the dark gods.

 All warbands of the Possessed gather wyrdstone for the Shadowlord whose lair can be found at the very center of Mordheim at the impact site of the meteor, known as The Pit.
-His lair is a deep black cavern illuminated by smoldering green wyrdstone, and while his blessings are eagerly sought the Possessed cults know far better than to venture inside - instead leaving their gifts and offerings at the threshold.
+His lair is a deep black cavern illuminated by smoldering green wyrdstone, and while his blessings are eagerly sought the Possessed cults know far better than to venture inside, instead leaving their gifts and offerings at the threshold.

-While all Cults of The Possessed share a common goal their appearances and structures vary wildly - even between patrons of the same god.
+While all Cults of The Possessed share a common goal their appearances and structures vary wildly, even between patrons of the same god.
 Rallied around powerful wizards called Magisters, the warbands are often reflections of the charm and character of their leaders, and their goals are inexorably tied to those of their masters.
 In some cases these Cults are even hired as mercenaries from shadowy induviduals within the Empire, often themselves covertly cultists, so the potential for variety is vast.

+<div class='pageNumber auto'></div>

 ### Special Rules
 **Willful Mutation:** Whenever a member of the warband gains a skill advance, they may instead choose to gain a Random Mutation.
 **Alignment:** the Warband’s Alignment is Chaotic.

 ### Choice of Warriors

 A Cult of The Possessed warband must include a minimum of three models.
 You have 500 gold crowns to recruit your initial warband.
 The maximum number of warriors in the warband may never exceed 15.
 Your warband may not begin the campaign with more than five heroes.
 **Magister:** Each Cult of The Possessed warband must have one Magister: no more no less!
 **Possessed:** Your warband may include up to two Possessed.
 **Mutants:** Your warband may include up to three Mutants.
 **Darksouls:** Your warband may include up to five Darksouls.
 **Brethren:** Your warband may include any number of Brethren.
 **Chaos Spawn** Your warband may include up to one Chaos Spawn.
 \page

+<div class='pageNumber auto'></div>

 ### Starting Experience

 **Magisters** start with 20 experience.
 **Possessed** start with 12 experience.
 **Mutants** and
 **Henchmen** start with 0 experience.